 Litigation involving counseling professionals has increased dramatically over the past few years.
-Adherence to professional ethical standards, as well as high standards of personal and professional conduct, are the best ways to avoid such litigation.
-Sometimes, however, despite best efforts, litigation becomes a reality.
-This fact has prompted wise and prudent practitioners to obtain professional liability insurance.
+Adherence to professional ethical standards, as well as high standards of personal and professional conduct are the best ways to avoid such litigation.

 The MFT program requires each student enrolled in a field experience to purchase a liability policy.
 The policy must be active prior to engaging in the field experience.
-As of the time of the writing of this handbook, AAMFT provides liability insurance free of charge to those with a student membership in AAMFT.
+The AAMFT provides liability insurance free of charge to those with a student membership.
 Insurance can also be obtained through other professional organizations for a reasonable cost to student members.
 Students are required to submit a copy of their policy binder to the practicum professor prior to seeing clients.